wushujames/kafka-connector-skeleton/README.md

-This is a simple kafka connector (formerly called a "copycat connector").
-This repo is intended to be a simple skeleton, that you can copy/paste to get started with developing your own kafka connector.
+This is a simple Kafka connector (formerly called a "copycat connector").
+This repo is intended to be a simple skeleton, that you can copy/paste to get started with developing your own Kafka connector.

 This repo contains a fork of the connect-file plugin from Kafka trunk.
 The code itself has not changed.
 However, I renamed the package, so that there is no chance that you will accidentally get the connect-file plugin from trunk.